cplusplus/SG20/sources/modules/compile-time-programming/requires-expressions.md

 ## Topic introduction

-Requires-expressions are compile-time predicates which evaluate to true when their specified set of expressions are all valid for a given set of inputs.
+Rrequires-expressions are compile-time predicates which evaluate to true when their specified set of expressions are all valid for a given set of inputs.